hakuhodo-technologies/scope-rl/docs/documentation/evaluation_implementation.rst

             cumulative distribution function estimated with the specified dataset

-        Moreover, we provide additional visualization function for the multiple logged dataset case.
+        Moreover, we provide additional visualization functions for the multiple logged dataset case.

-        The following visualizes confidence intervals of cumulative distribution function.
+        The following visualizes confidence intervals of the cumulative distribution function.

         .. code-block:: python